 High Point State Park:

 Host of the highest peak in New Jersey, High Point State Park is in the most northern region, in Sussex County.
 Accessible all year round, but difficult during the winter months and snow-covered covered roads, High Point State Park actually hosts a great length of the Appalachian Trail that cuts through New Jersey.
 With several trailheads and connections throughout the park, it’s fun to access one of the most notable trails in the country.

 Worthington State Forest:

 There are over 26 miles of trails in Worthington State Park, including 5 miles of canoe trails on the Delaware River, and over 7 miles of the Appalachian Trail.
 Worthington State Park is home to one of the most notorious hikes in New Jersey, Mt.
 Tammany.
-The peak stand over 1500ft. above the Delaware River, the challenging hike is well worth the panoramic views at the top!
+The peak stands over 1500ft. above the Delaware River, the challenging hike is well worth the panoramic views at the top!

 Wharton State Forest:

-Wharton State Forest is in the southern portion of the state and is home to over 50 miles of trails, including an interconnection trail system between the Bryne and Bass River State Forests as well.
-An abundance of wildlife can be found in this region of the state, including bald eagles, hawks, great-horned owls, turkeys, foxes, and beavers.
-There are many miles of unpaved roads that are great for mountain biking and horseback riding.
+Wharton State Forest is in the southern portion of the state and is home to over 50 miles of trails, including an interconnection trail system between the Bryne and Bass River State Forests.
+An abundance of wildlife can be found in this state region, including bald eagles, hawks, great-horned owls, turkeys, foxes, and beavers.
+Many miles of unpaved roads are great for mountain biking and horseback riding.

 Wawayanda State Park:

 With an abundance of well-marked trails, there are over 60 miles to choose from in Wawayanda State Park.
-Of those trails, you can trek through a 20-mile section of the Appalachian Trail, you can search for the white blazes along this narrow and rocky stretch of the trail.
-With a wide selection of difficulty-rated trails, this is a great state park to visit for any level of hiking.
+Of those trails, you can trek through a 20-mile section of the Appalachian Trail; you can search for the white blazes along this narrow and rocky stretch of the trail.
+With a wide selection of difficulty-rated trails, this is a great state park for any level of hiking.
 There are plenty of outlook locations including the top of Wawayanda Mountain for panoramic views.

 Allaire State Park: